torressam333/ticket-hub-microservices/README.md

 # Ticket Hub Microservices

 Ticket Hub Microservices is a comprehensive ticketing application that leverages microservices architecture to create a scalable and robust ticketing service similar to StubHub.
 This README provides an overview of the application's structure, services, technologies used, and how to set it up.
+Setting up kubernetes on your local machine is one approach, you can also attempt to use AWS EKS as a cloud service to manage the clusters/pods running the applications.

 ## Table of Contents